 Izaak Walton Killam Memorial Fund

-Note: When the award deadline falls on a weekend or statutory holiday, the deadline moves to the next business day.
+Note: As the 15th is a Saturday, the deadline moves to the next business day (Monday, September 17th).

-In addition to completing the questions and supplying a 50-word citation, the following material must also be uploaded by the nominator:
+In addition to completing the fields and supplying a 50-word citation in the form below, the following material will also be uploaded by the applicant in the form:

 - Official UBC CV format required

-Full details and requirements are outlined on the nomination form below
+Full details and requirements are outlined on the application form below

-Please ensure that ALL nomination material is gathered prior to starting the submission, as the form cannot be saved for later completion once started.
+Please ensure that ALL application material is gathered prior to starting the submission, as the form cannot be saved for later completion once started.